Police: At least 8 dead after shooting in North Texas

-At least eight people are dead, including the suspect, after a shooting at a home in Plano, Texas, authorities in North Texas said Sunday night.
+At least eight people are dead, including the suspect, after a shooting at a home in a Dallas suburb, authorities said.

 Plano police spokesman David Tilley said police initially responded to a report of shots fired.
 When the first officer arrived and went inside the home, the officer confronted the suspected shooter.